-Want to take a look inside a Noobie Box?
-Then scroll down to check out my Noobie Box review of my April 2018 Noobie baby box.
+Want to take a look inside a free Noobie Box?
+Then scroll down to check out my Noobie Box review of my April 2018 Noobie baby box for pregnant moms.

 Like many people, I love free samples and free stuff.
 Especially if it’s for stuff you actually want and will use.